laravel-hyperf/laravel-hyperf.com/docs/docs/installation.md

 ## Developing with Docker

-If your environment doesn't meet Hyperf's requirements or you're unfamiliar with system configuration, you can develop your Hyperf project using Docker:
+If your environment doesn't meet Laravel Hyperf's requirements or you're unfamiliar with system configuration, you can develop your Laravel Hyperf project using Docker:

 - Run Container